It is very common for women to feel down after having a baby. In fact, 40 to 80 percent of woman experience some form of “baby blues” postpartum.

 Someone who suffers a major depressive episode will take more time to fully recover and the risk of this heightens the longer an individual waits to seek out treatment.

-While this sound good in theory, unless you have an exceptional support system around you already you may not have the time or head space to notice if the symptoms of PPD are creeping in.
+While this sounds good in theory, unless you have an exceptional support system around you already you may not have the time or headspace to notice if the symptoms of PPD are creeping in.

-Having an awareness in advance, and scheduling some time for self reflection, yoga or meditation can provide some much needed thinking time that can release the pressure valve and give some mental clarity.
+Having an awareness in advance, and scheduling some time for self-reflection, yoga or meditation can provide much needed thinking time that can release the pressure valve and give some mental clarity.

 Just a Mom

-Many woman shy away from having this conversation early on postpartum.
+Many women shy away from having this conversation early on postpartum.
 The consequences of avoiding this issue can be severe and will impact your quality of life at an important time.